MdJawad/juvo/context.md

 - **Core Logic:** The `useInterview` hook (`app/hooks/useInterview.ts`) manages the conversational state, user input, and data extraction.
 - **AI Prompting:** The primary system prompt is located in `lib/constants.ts` (`AI_SYSTEM_PROMPT`).

-### Architecture Goal: Multi-Backend AI Support
+### Implemented: Multi-Backend AI Support

-To ensure flexibility, avoid vendor lock-in, and manage API rate limits, the application will be refactored to support multiple AI backends.
-The system will be designed to easily switch between different providers based on environment configuration.
+To ensure flexibility, avoid vendor lock-in, and manage API rate limits, the application has been refactored to support multiple AI backends.
+The system is designed to easily switch between different providers based on environment configuration.

 **Supported Backends:**